Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Method and Workflow

 \subsection{CAGMon: A Novel Tool for Identifying Correlations}

-Let $S$ be a $n$ ordered pair-set and $B(n)=n^{\alpha}$ and the parameter $c$ restricts the total grid size.
-Here, $\alpha$ is a dimensionless parameter that controls the size of grids and $c$ is a controlling the coarseness of maximizing the discrete grid search.
-Then, the empirical \ac{mic} called MICe is defined as:

-where $I^{[*]}(S, k, l)$ denotes the maximized \ac{mi} in $k \times l$ grids.
-Note that the coefficient of MICe varies from zero to one.
-If two time-series data have an clear association, MICe converges to one for sufficiently large data sizes whereas it becomes to zero in the opposite condition.
-However, even though MICe has a unique performance to extract the complex associations, it was uncertain how reliable MICe values can be provided about their correlations in the aspect of the parameter selection.
-To investigate its reliability, we have determined the relevant parameters of MICe via the statistical power to optimize them.
-Refer to \cite{Jung:2021jss} more details on the optimized parameters of MICe.

-We utilize the aforementioned correlation measure indices to identify the data associations between the primary channel and auxiliary channels of GW detectors.
-Two types of channels are considered as a primary channel to witness of the sensitivity degradation by transient noises: the binary neutron star (BNS) range channel and the strain channel of \ac{gw} detectors.
-The BNS range channel is a monitoring channel that represents the volume/orientation-averaged distance based on the \ac{gw} signals with a matched filtered signal-to-noise ratio (SNR) of $8$ from the two $1.4M_{\odot}$ neutron stars in a \ac{gw} detector \cite{PhysRevD.47.2198, KAGRA:2013pob}.
-The slowly-moving behavior caused by long-duration noise disturbances in \ac{ligo} detector has been investigated via the least absolute shrink-age and selection operator (LASSO) regression, where the BNS range channel was used as a primary channel \cite{Walker:2018ylg}.

-To monitor the chronological trend of association coefficients between two datasets, we considered a minimal bin of data segment, called {\it stride}, which represents a piece of an equal interval unit in the whole data segments.
-For given data sets, aforementioned three correlation coefficients, $\left\{ \rho(X_m, Y_m), \tau(X_m, Y_m), MICe(X_m, Y_m) \right\} $, are computed for divided subsets of $X_m$ and $Y_m$ by stride.
+We utilize the aforementioned correlation measure indices to identify the data associations between the \ac{gw} strain channel and auxiliary channels of GW detectors.
+To monitor the chronological trend of association coefficients between two datasets, we considered a minimal bin of data segments, called {\it stride}, which represents a piece of an equal interval unit in the whole data segments.
+For given data sets, the aforementioned three correlation coefficients, $\left\{ \rho(X_m, Y_m), \tau(X_m, Y_m), MICe(X_m, Y_m) \right\} $, are computed for divided subsets of $X_m$ and $Y_m$ by stride.
 By gathering the sequential coefficients together, we can demonstrate a time-serial trend of the association strength between two channels.
 In this section, we present a novel tool for identifying and diagnosing the association of two datasets, called {\it CAGMon}; the workflow and design of the algorithm.